 - Design and exploit the key principles and techniques for concurrent and parallel programming

-- Develop highly scalable and fault tolerant applications using a combination of Asynchronous programming, Actor model and Reactive Extensions
+- Develop highly scalable and fault-tolerant distributed systems applications using a combination of Asynchronous programming, Actor model and Reactive Extensions

 - Why choose functional programming for concurrent programs